Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 ## Future Development

-While developing the Perfect Parking application the use of statistical analysis and machine learning on big data was limited by time.[]{#_Toc133652027 .anchor} For example, here is a graph based on randomly generated records of car park activity generated.
+While developing the Perfect Parking application the use of statistical analysis and machine learning on big data was limited by time.
+For example, here is a graph based on randomly generated records of car park activity generated.

-![A graph with blue lines Description automatically generated](./docs/images/thesis/media/image28.png){width="5.885416666666667in" height="4.416666666666667in"}
+![A graph with blue lines Description automatically generated](./docs/images/thesis/media/image29.png){width="5.3327143482064745in" height="4.001897419072616in"}

-Figure 26 Parking Test Data Histogram
+[]{#_Toc143547650 .anchor}Figure 27: Parking Test Data Histogram

 Using Machine learning with collected real world big data the application could give predictions of a car park's occupancy for a time